massalabs/massa-docs/web3-dev/smart-contracts/Step_by_step.rst

 Code analysis :
 ^^^^^^^^^^^^^^^

-Lets see line by line what is going on :
+Let's see line by line what is going on :

-* Import functions from Massalabs librairy :
+* Import Massalabs library :

   .. code-blocks:: typescript

     import { createSC, fileToBase64, Storage, Context, generateEvent, call} from "@massalabs/massa-as-sdk"

-  ==> The goal of this line is to import from the massalabs/massa-as-sdk librairy the functions that we will use : { createSC, fileToBase64, Storage, Context, generateEvent, call}
+  ==> The goal of this line is to import from the "massalabs/massa-as-sdk" library the functions that we will be used : { createSC, fileToBase64, Storage, Context, generateEvent, call}

 * main() function to execute the script :